Assistance and support information for small and medium-sized businesses.

 The current business environment is full of information.
-The COVID-19 Business Helpline can help - free for all businesses to call – whether you have questions around the Wage Subsidy extension, accounting treatment of the original Wage Subsidy, the Small Business Cashflow Loan Scheme, business cashflow and tax measures, business debt hibernation.
+The COVID-19 Business Helpline can help - free for all businesses to call – whether you have questions around the Wage Subsidy extension, accounting treatment of the Wage Subsidy, the Small Business Cashflow Loan Scheme, business cashflow and tax measures.

 Or your query may be around restructuring, downsizing, or redundancy processes, health and safety requirements or even help with business continuity and planning for the future.
 Even if you would just like a sounding board – give the Helpline a call, it’s run by the BusinessNZ network.

 The Government has announced a transitional payment as New Zealand moves into the COVID-19 Protection Framework (Traffic Light system).
 A one-off payment available to eligible businesses, particularly those in Auckland, Waikato and Northland who were in prolonged periods of lockdown and have suffered reduced income.
 The transition payment has the same eligibility criteria as the Resurgence Support Payment (RSP) and will be available through the RSP system in myIR.
 See more on Inland Revenue’s Transition payment page.

 The COVID-19 Short-Term Absence Payment is available for businesses, including self-employed people, to help pay their workers who cannot work from home while they wait for a COVID-19 test result.
 See more on Work and Income’s COVID-19 Short Term Absence Payment page.

 The COVID-19 Leave Support Scheme is available for employers, including self-employed people, to help pay their employees who need to self-isolate and can't work from home.
 See more on Work and Income’s COVID-19 Leave Support Scheme page.